ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 A `DELETE /shares/$share_id` call can optionally include an `If-Match` header that specifies an `ETag` hash string.
 Make a `GET /shares/{share_id}` call and copy the `ETag` hash string from the response header.
 For more information, see [User tags for file shares](/docs/vpc?topic=vpc-file-storage-vpc-about#fs-about-user-tags).
 {: note}

-## Managing file shares and mount targets with Terraform
+## Managing file shares, accessor share bindings, and mount targets with Terraform
 {: #file-storage-manage-terraform}
 {: terraform}